chapel-lang/chapel/doc/rst/technotes/gpu.rst

 `Overview`_ section.
 For more information about what is supported see the requirements and `Requirements and Limitations`_ section.
 To see an example program written in Chapel that will execute on a GPU see the code listing in the `Example`_ section.
-For more information about sepcific features related to GPU support see the subsections under `GPU Support Features`_.
-Additional information about GPU Support can be found in the "Ongoing Efforts" slide decks of our `release notes <https://chapel-lang.org/releaseNotes.html>`_; however, be aware that information presented in releease notes for prior releases may be out-of-date.
+For more information about specific features related to GPU support see the subsections under `GPU Support Features`_.
+Additional information about GPU Support can be found in the "Ongoing Efforts" slide decks of our `release notes <https://chapel-lang.org/releaseNotes.html>`_; however, be aware that information presented in release notes for prior releases may be out-of-date.

 .. contents::